jacobvarner/100-days-of-code/r1-log.md

 ### R1D71

 I set up my final API freeCodeCamp certification project.
 This will be a simple microservice that returns the metadata of an uploaded file in a JSON object.
 I will likely be using the multer npm package to handle the file upload.

+### R1D72

+Today I finished the [file metadata microservice](https://varner-file-metadata.glitch.me) project that takes a file uploaded to the server and returns a JSON object with the file name and the file size.
+This project is the last project in my APIs and Microservices project from [freeCodeCamp](https://www.freecodecamp.org).